Sian-Lee-SA/honeycomb-menu/README.md

 A property only containing the word **entity** will be converted to the `honeycomb:entity` value.

-The xypad will pass the following into the variable `variables`
+The xypad will pass the following into the variable object `variables`

         x: Pixels from the x center position
         y: Pixels from the y center position